tkulczy2/Econ672_Slides/README.md

 # Econ672_Slides
-Slides composed of material presented in lecture
+Slides composed of material presented in lecture by Matias Cattaneo during Winter 2018

 ## Getting started with git